 Munich, on the other hand, offers some classic Deutschland tourist attractions that you shouldn’t miss.
 In the 16th century, Munich was made the capital of Bavaria, the precursor to modern-day Germany.

 It was a center for the Renaissance and the Protestant Reformation but the city experienced some difficulties when it engaged in a war with Sweden in the 17th century.

 It was also impacted by a plague that wiped out a significant portion of the population.
 Fortunately, there’s no sign of plague in Munich today, just loads of classic landmarks and beautiful architecture.

-As you plan your Munich journey, include the Marienplatz on your itinerary, which is a towering square with several landmark buildings around it, and the Munich Residenz, which is a museum housed in a gorgeous old building.
+As you plan your Munich journey, include the Marienplatz on your itinerary, a towering square with several landmark buildings around it, and the Munich Residenz, a museum housed in a gorgeous old building.